hojae-io/LearningHumanoidArmMotion-RAL2025-Code/README.md

 python scripts/play_modular.py --task=humanoid_full_modular_play --num_envs=3 --device cpu
 ```

-You can control velocity command by `L / H / K / J / U / I` keys
+You can control velocity command by `L / H / K / J / U / I` keys. <br/>
 By setting `RECORD=True` in `play_modular.py` and pressing `W` key, you can save recorded videos and plots in `/logs/rsl_rl/[your model]/analysis/` directory.

 ### 3. Deploy the policy to robot hardware